Many or all companies we feature compensate us. Compensation and editorial

 How to get a first-lien HELOC

 1. The first mortgage is paid off.
-If you already repaid your original mortgage in full, the home has no liens at this point, so a HELOC would be the only outstanding debt and, thus, the first lien on the home.
-This benefits you because you can draw against your equity as needed, and you may be able to deduct the interest you paid.
+If you already repaid your original mortgage in full, the home has no liens at this point, so a HELOC would be the only outstanding debt and thus the first lien on the home.
+This benefits you because you can draw against your equity as needed, and you may be able to deduct the interest they paid.

 2. Use the funds from the HELOC to pay off your mortgage.
 The HELOC would then become the first lien, replacing the mortgage and leaving you with just one monthly payment to make.
 In this case, you can replace your old mortgage with a new one at a potentially lower interest rate.
 You can draw against your home’s equity to cover expenses, and you might also get the benefit of a mortgage interest deduction.